airstrike/cisc0503_dsa/README.md

 ## Building the Project

-To test the project and build docs in one go in a *nix OS, you can use the `build.sh` script:
+To test the project, build docs and report coverage in one go in a *nix OS, you can use the `build.sh` script:

 ```
 ./build.sh